SSC CHSL Syllabus 2026: Tier 1 & Tier 2 Exam Pattern & Topic-Wise Weightage

 • Static GK (Festivals, Dances, Indian History & Polity): 4 to 6 questions

-The Tier 2 exam consists of two sessions conducted on the same day.
-Session I covers the objective tests, while Session II features the mandatory Skill or Typing Test.
-Final recruitment is based strictly on your Tier 2 score.
+Tier 2 is conducted over two sessions on the same day: Session I focuses on the objective paper, while Session II encompasses the mandatory Skill/Typing Test.
+Final recruitment rankings are based strictly on Tier 2 results.

-Negative Marking in Tier 2: A penalty of 1 mark applies to incorrect answers in Section 1, Section 2, and Module 1 of Section 3.
-No negative marks are applied to the Skill/Typing Test.
+Negative Marking in Tier 2: Incorrect answers in Section 1, Section 2, and Module 1 of Section 3 will result in a 1-mark deduction.
+No negative marking applies to the Skill/Typing Test.

 SessionSectionModulesSubjectNo. of QuestionsMarksTime

-Part A: Skill Test for DEOs in Ministries and Government Departments.
+Part A- Skill Test for DEOs in Department/ Ministry

-Part B: Skill Test for DEOs in other Departments/Organizations.
+Part B: Skill Test for DEOs except in Department/ Ministry

 ----